microse-rpc/microse-swoole/README.md

 });
 ```

-For client-only application, you should may need to declare all abstract classes:
+For client-only application, you may need to declare all abstract classes:

 ```php
 abstract class AppInstance extends ModuleProxyApp